-mapp

-Course Code Course Name Course Outcome P01 PO2 PO3 P04 P05 P06 P07 P08 PO9 PO10 PO11 PO12 PO13
+Course Code Course Name Course Outcome P01 PO2 PO3 P04 P05 P06 P07 P08 PO9 PO10 P011 P012 PO13

 CO1 - - - - - - 2 - - - -

-CO2 - 3 - - - 2 - - - - - - -
+CO2 - 3 - - - 2 - - - - - -

-MAH208B MATHS LAB-III CO3 - 3 - - - 2 - - - - - - -
+MAH208B LAB-III CO3 - 3 - - - 2 - - - - - - -

-LAD-III CO4 - 3 - - - 2 - - - - - - -
+CO4 - 3 - - - 2 - - - - - - -

-CO5 - 3 - - - 2 1 - - - - - -
+CO5 - 3 - - - 2 - - - - - - -

-Course Title/Code APPLIED PHILOSOPHY (EDS288) Course Type Allied(Elective) L-T-P Structure 1-0-2 Credits 2 Course Objective To enable students to - confront the philosophical problems implicit in the experience of self, others and the socie - read critically the philosophy of influential philosophers with respect to society, Science and - understand and apply concepts and theories of moral philosophy. - reflect philosophically and ethically on their own personal, professional and civic lives. -formulate for himself or herself a philosophy of life or world-view consistent with the object nd success in life Course Outcomes (COs) Mapping CO1 Eamine the philosophical problems implicit in the eperience of self, others and the society Skill Development CO2 Eplore the philosophy of influential philosophers with respect to society, Science and success in life Skill Development CO3 Demonstrate the understnding of the concepts and theories of moral philosophy.
+APPLIED PHILOSOPHY (EDS288)

+Course Type Allied(Elective) L-T-P Structure 1-0-2 Credits 2 Course Objective To enable students to - confront the philosophical problems implicit in the experience of self, others and the socie - read critically the philosophy of influential philosophers with respect to society, Science ar - understand and apply concepts and theories of moral philosophy. - reflect philosophically and ethically on their own personal, professional and civic lives. -formulate for himself or herself a philosophy of life or world-view consistent with the object ty. nd success in life ives of liberal society.
+Course Outcomes (COs) Mapping CO1 Eamine the philosophical problems implicit in the eperience of self, others and the society Skill Development CO2 Eplore the philosophy of influential philosophers with respect to society, Science and success in life Skill Development CO3 Demonstrate the understnding of the concepts and theories of moral philosophy.
 Skill Development CO4 Reflect philosophically and ethically on one's own personal, professional and civic lives.
 Skill Development CO5 Formulate a philosophy of life or worldview consistent with the objectives of liberal society Skill Development Prerequisites (if any) N.A